luyang-huang96/GraphAugmentedSum/README.md

-2. To train our best model:
+II.
+To train our best model:

 0) specify data path
 `export DATA=[path/to/decompressed/data]`